Accessibility statement

 1. Perceivable

-• Decorative images are not always properly ignored by assistive technologies, and for informative images with text alternatives, these alternatives are not always relevant. (criterion 1.2, 1.3)
+• Decorative images are not always properly ignored by assistive technologies.
+In addition, text alternatives provided for informative images are not always relevant. (criteria 1.2, 1.3)

-• Each frame does not always have a frame title. (criterion 2.1)
+• Frames do not always have a title. (criterion 2.1)

 • On some web pages, information is conveyed by color alone. (criterion 3.1)

-• The contrast between text and background or between colors used in interface components and informative graphic elements is not always sufficient. (criterion 3.2, 3.3)
+• The contrast between text and background, or between the colors used in user interface components and informative graphical elements, is not always sufficient. (criteria 3.2, 3.3)

-• For each data table with a title, the title is not always correctly associated with the data table. (criterion 5.4)
+• For some data tables with a title, the title is not always correctly associated with the table. (criterion 5.4)

-• On each web page, information may be conveyed only by shape, size, or position. (criterion 10.10)
+• On some web pages, information is conveyed solely through shape, size, or position. (criterion 10.10)

-• Visible content conveying information does not always remain present or understandable when style sheets are disabled. (criterion 10.2, 10.3)
+• Informative visible content does not always remain present or understandable when style sheets are disabled. (criteria 10.2, 10.3)

-• Hidden content is not always properly ignored by assistive technologies. (criterion 10,8)
+• Hidden content is not always correctly ignored by assistive technologies. (criterion 10.8)

-• Text spacing properties cannot always be redefined by the user without loss of content or functionality. (criterion 10.12)
+• Text spacing properties cannot always be adjusted by the user without loss of content or functionality. (criterion 10.12)

-• Content cannot always be displayed without loss of information or functionality without requiring vertical scrolling for a window with a height of 256px, or horizontal scrolling for a window with a width of 320px. (criterion 10.11)
+• Content cannot always be presented without loss of information or functionality and without requiring vertical scrolling at a viewport height of 256 px or horizontal scrolling at a viewport width of 320 px. (criterion 10.11)

 2. Operable

-• On each web page, the focus indicator is not always visible for elements receiving focus. (criterion 10.7)
+• On each web page, the focus indicator is not always visible for elements that receive focus. (criterion 10.7)

-• Additional content appearing on focus or hover of an interface component is not always controllable by the user. (criterion 10.13)
+• Additional content that appears on focus or hover over a user interface component is not always controllable by the user. (criterion 10.13)

-• On each web page, the tab order is not always coherent. (criterion 12.8)
+• On each web page, the tab order is not always consistent. (criterion 12.8)

-• Additional content appearing on hover, focus, or activation of an interface component is not always accessible by keyboard when necessary. (criterion 13.10)
+• Additional content displayed on hover, focus, or activation of a user interface component is not always keyboard-accessible when required. (criterion 13.10)

 3. Understandable

-• Links are not always explicit, and they do not always have a label. (criterion 6.1, 6.2)
+• Links are not always explicit and do not always have a descriptive label. (criteria 6.1, 6.2)

 • On some web pages, page titles are not always relevant. (criterion 8.6)

-• Language changes are not indicated in the source code. (criterion 8.7)
+• Language changes are not always indicated in the source code. (criterion 8.7)

-• Tags are sometimes used solely for presentation purposes. (criterion 8.9)
+• Some tags are used solely for presentation purposes. (criterion 8.9)

-• On each web page, information is not always structured with appropriate headings. (criterion 9.1)
+• On each web page, information is not always structured using appropriate headings. (criterion 9.1)

-• Document structure is not always coherent, and lists are not always correctly structured. (criterion 9.2, 9.3)
+• The document structure is not always consistent, and lists are not always properly structured. (criteria 9.2, 9.3)

-• Each form field does not always have a label, and the labels provided are not always relevant. (criterion 11.1, 11.2)
+• Not all form fields have a label, and labels associated with form fields are not always relevant. (criteria 11.1, 11.2)

-• Fields of the same type are not always grouped when necessary, and such groups of form fields do not always have a legend. (criterion 11.5, 11.6)
+• Form fields of the same type are not always grouped when required, and these form field groups do not always have a legend. (criteria 11.5, 11.6)

-• In each form, input validation is not always used appropriately, and accompanied, if necessary, by suggestions to help correct input errors. (criterion 11.10, 11.11)
+• In each form, input validation is not always used appropriately, and when required, suggestions to help users correct input errors are not always provided. (criteria 11.10, 11.11)

 4. Robust

-• Each script is not always compatible with assistive technologies when necessary, and status messages are not always properly conveyed by assistive technologies. (criterion7.1, 7.5)
+Not all scripts are compatible with assistive technologies when required, and status messages are not always correctly conveyed by assistive technologies. (criteria 7.1, 7.5)

 None